How the Pick, Pack, and Ship Process Works in 2026 (And How to Optimize It)

 Once items are picked, they move to packing stations where staff verify the order against the packing slip, select the appropriate box size, add protective materials such as air pillows or foam, and seal the package.
 This is where two key business outcomes are decided: order accuracy and shipping cost.

 Order accuracy at the packing stage is the last line of defense before an incorrect order leaves the building.
-Best-in-class fulfillment operations use barcode scanning at pack to confirm every item before sealing.
-This catch point is why 3PLs with strong packing protocols post significantly lower return rates than in-house operations that skip verification.
+Best-in-class operations target 99.5% or higher order accuracy, versus an industry average of roughly 97-99% (Open Sky Group, 2026).
+Barcode scanning at pack to confirm every item before sealing is the single practice that separates the two, which is why 3PLs with strong packing protocols post lower return rates than in-house operations that skip verification.

 Packaging selection directly determines dimensional weight, which most major carriers use to calculate shipping charges when a package is light but large.
 A WMS or packing algorithm that recommends optimal box sizes for each order can reduce carrier fees on a per-label basis, compounding into meaningful cost savings at scale.